WebDevLuke/My-Articles/2017-naming-conventions-for-sizes-in-scalable-css/copy.md

 }
 ```

-This could sidestep the issue of having to restructure things if new values are introduced later down the line as chances are I may have already included it.
+This could sidestep the issue of having to restructure things if new values are introduced later down the line, as chances are I may have already included it.

 Though of course this is a bit heavy handed as it would generate a ton of CSS which may never get used.
-Though if you are using tools such as Gulp, Grunt or PostCSS this problem is solved by running everything through [UNCSS](https://github.com/giakki/uncss) - which removes unused CSS from your stylesheet.
+Though if using tools such as Gulp, Grunt or PostCSS, this problem is solved by running everything through [UNCSS](https://github.com/giakki/uncss) - which removes unused CSS from a stylesheet.

 ### Naming conventions glossary
 There’s so many different ways to approach naming conventions for sizes in scalable CSS.
 To finish off I’ve collected a bunch together (admittedly for the reasons discussed some are better than others) for you to use in your own projects.
 Enjoy!